sujay-2001/LendingClub-LoanStatus-Classifier/README.md

 # LendingClub-LoanStatus-Classifier
 **Dataset Link: https://www.kaggle.com/datasets/wordsforthewise/lending-club** \
 ## Ask:
-What significant features of a restaurant affect user's experience, in what way they affect them, what are user's interests and preferences, and understanding them to improve or change business processes in restaurants.
-### Goal: Analyse and prepare a visual report on features affecting restaurant's ratings.
+### Problem:
+For banks, which deal with large number of loan applications on a single day, it becomes difficult for them to analyse and process the loan, based on whether the loan applicant will  be able to pay back the loan or not.
+### Goal:
+(i) Develop a model that would predict whether a loan applicant would pay back the loan or not, based on the features of the applicant
+(ii) Implement the model in an API

 ## Prepare:
-Dataset from Kaggle as mentioned was collected (which was originally downloaded from the UCI ML Repository), checked to ensure that data used in unbiased and secure.
-This dataset contained information on restaurants, users, and user-ratings.
+Dataset from Kaggle as mentioned (LendingClub Loan Data) was collected, checked to ensure that data used in unbiased and secure.
+This dataset contained information on features of loan applicants, and the information whether they paid the loan back or charged off.

 ## Clean:
-PowerBI was used to import all the data (as csv), and data was cleaned using the transform data feature in PowerBI.
-Cleaning included dealing with missing data (removing observations/filling  them with avg values), removing duplicates, irrelevant attributes and renaming columns wherever needed.
+The imported data had a lot of missing entries, and unstructured attributes.
+Missing data was dealt by filling them with average values, and removing few observations.
+Highly correlated features (>0.95) were removed.
+And irrelevant attributes were dropped off.
+These were done with the help of pandas module.

 ## Analyse:
-Necessary relationships were added between the different tables in the database to understand the relations between them.
-Data was then analysed by using the filters, measures (functions, formulas).
+This included studying relationships between different attributes, by plots and manipulating data (aggregation, grouping, pivot tables, etc).
+Feature engineering was also done for features like address to extract valuable information with respect to derived variables (for instance state, zipcode in address).
+Dummies were created for categorical variables.
+The entire exploratory data analysis was done using pandas, seaborn, matplotlib, etc.

-## Share:
+## Model Training:
-Insights generated were jotted and visual charts were prepared to share the insights.
+This included